thefoxes86/threejs-bolierplate/README.md

-# threejs-boilerplate
+# threejs-bolierplate
-A starter boilerplate compiled with parcel to develop your webapp with Three Js
+A starter bolierplate compiled with parcel to develop your webapp with Three Js

+## Getting Start

+`yarn`

+`yarn start`

+Open the browser to http://localhost:1234